ClubLink - Developing Sustainable Clubs

 - Ongoing support to sporting clubs

-The Department of Sport and Recreation is the lead agency responsible for the implementation of government policy and initiatives in sport and recreation.
+The Department of Local Government, Sport and Cultural Industries is the lead agency responsible for the implementation of government policy and initiatives in sport and recreation.
 A key role of the department is to contribute to the healthy lifestyle of Western Australians by increasing physical activity in the community through sport and recreation.

 The Department has a number of different programs which clubs can utilise to help support their operations and improve their service to the community.
 See below for the links to a number of the programs through which the Department supports clubs: